-Through funding assistance from the Goethe Institut the Ulwazi Programme was rolled out to township and rural schools in a bid to create opportunities to enhance ICT skills among the youth and generate interest in their own history and culture.
-The School’s project was run at four township and rural schools – with McNulty Consulting playing a key project management role – where there were computer laboratories, two schools during the 2nd semester 2011 and two schools during the 1st semester 2012.
+With funding from the Goethe Institut, the Ulwazi Programme was rolled out to township and rural schools in a bid to create opportunities to enhance ICT skills among the youth and generate interest in their own history and culture.
+The School’s project was run at four township and rural schools – two schools during the second semester of 2011 and two schools during the first semester 2012.
 The pilot project was run with a practical task-based section and an online e-learning component.
-This report looks at the second half of the project, recently completed.

 Online e-learning section

 Students loaded their own stories and images onto the Ulwazi Programme website and learnt to assign appropriate categories to them.
 They also completed an online test at the end of the eight weeks, with questions set that required the student to use the Ulwazi website to answer.
 There were also a number of questions on the ICT skills that students picked up through the programme.